HomeMy WebLinkAbout1987-03-04 - City Council - REGULAR - AgendaPRE-COUNCIL/STAFF WORKSHOP SESSION

 7. PROPOSED PUSHCART ORDINANCE -

-Mr. Ramon Guajardo, Assistant City Manager, spoke before Counc il about the
+Mr. Ramon Guajardo, Assistant Citv Manager, spoke before Council about the

 proposed Pushcart Ordinance.
 This ordinance would outline specific areas where